Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Experiments

-We manage a portfolio of $m$ assets where the time is divided into discrete time periods $t = 1,2,...$ (not necessarily uniformly spaced in real time). $X_t \in \R^m$ denotes the portfolio (or vector of positions) at time $t$, where $X_{t,i}$ is the dollar value of asset $i$ at the beginning of time period $t$: $X_{t,i} > 0$ and $X_{t,i} < 0$ mean a long position and a short position in asset $i$, respectively.
-The dollar value is computed using the current reference price for each asset, which can differ from the current bid or ask price.
-A reasonable choice is the mid-price between bid and ask\footnote{Other, more refined choices exist, such as the volume-weighted average of the bid and ask prices.}.
-One of the assets can be the risk-free asset (i.e. cash), and for convenience designate asset $n$ as the riskless asset (i.e., cash), initially assumed to be non-negative.
+We consider Example \ref{exmpl:portfolio} in Section \ref{subsec:modeling_examples}, where we want to manage a portfolio of $m$ assets where the time is divided into discrete time periods $t = 0,1,2,...$ (not necessarily uniformly spaced in real time). $X_t \in \R^m$ denotes the portfolio (or vector of positions) at time $t$, where $X_{t,i}$ is the dollar value of asset $i$ at the beginning of time period $t$: $X_{t,i} > 0$ and $X_{t,i} < 0$ mean a long position and a short position in asset $i$, respectively.
+We can buy and sell assets at the beginning of each time period.
+Let $A_t \in \R^m, t = 0, 1, \dots$ be the resulting percentage of the $m$ assets after trading at $t$: $A_{t,i} > 1$ or $0 \le A_{t,i} < 1$ means buying or selling asset $i$ at the beginning of time period $t$, respectively.
+The performance of the policy is measured in terms of the expected infinite horizon discounted total utilities.